Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Notations and Definitions

 In this subsection, we introduce the concepts of discrete graph, graph signal and graph isomorphism.

-\paragraph{Graph.} A non oriented weighted graph $G$ with $n$ vertices is defined by a triplet $(V,E,w)$, where $V=\{v_1,\dots,v_n\}$ is a finite set called the set of vertices (or nodes) and $E$ is the set of edges.
-The set of neighbors of a vertex $v_i$ in $G$ is referred to as $\mathcal{N}_G(v_i)$ or simply $\mathcal{N}(v_i)$ when the underlying graph is clear from context.
+\paragraph{Graph.} A \emph{non oriented weighted graph} $G$ is defined by a triplet $(V,E,w)$, corresponding to a set of \emph{nodes} (or \emph{vertices}) $V$, a set of \emph{edges} $E$, and a \emph{weight function} $w: V^2 \to \R^{+}$.
+The cardinality $|V|=n$ is the \emph{size} of the graph.
+Formally, the set $V=\Set{v_1,\ldots,v_n}$ may contain arbitrary elements with an arbitrary numbering.
+However, for simplicity of the presentation, whenever the exact nature of the vertices does not matter,\footnote{It will matter later when considering random graphs whose nodes are latent positions in a metric space.} we assume that $V=\Set{1,\ldots, n}$.
+The set of edges $E$ contains 2-element subsets of $V$.
+The set of neighbors of a vertex $i$ in $G$ is referred to as $\mathcal{N}_G(i)$ or simply $\mathcal{N}(i)$ when the underlying graph is clear from the context.
 The weight function $w$ assigns a nonnegative number to each edge.
-It is often represented by a symmetric function $w: V^2 \to \RR^{+}$ and the abbreviation $w_{i,j}$ is used to denote the weight $w(v_i,v_j) = w(v_j,v_i)$ where $\{v_i,v_j\}\in E$.
+It is represented by a symmetric function $w: V^2 \to \R^{+}$ and the abbreviation $w_{i,j}$ is used to denote the weight $w(i,j) = w(j,i)$ where $\Set{i,j}\in E$.
 In this paper, ``graph'' will always mean ``undirected and weighted graph''.
-The set of graphs defined on the vertex set $V$ is denoted as $\mathcal{G}(V)$.

-\paragraph{Graph signal.} Given a graph $G\in \GG(V)$, where $|V|=n$, a signal on $G$ is a map from the set of vertices $V$ to $\mathbb{R}^d$ that assigns a $d$-dimensional vector $z_i$ to each vertex $v_i$.
-The images from all vertices are stacked into a matrix $Z$ of size $n \times d$.
-Abusing notations, we may not distinguish between the map and its image $Z$, the latter being also named the signal.
+\paragraph{Graph signal.} A \emph{graph signal} is a map from the set of vertices $V$ of a graph to a $d$-dimensional vector space $\R^d$.
+In other words, it is the data of $n$ vectors in $\R^d$, one assigned to each node.
+Hence, we represent a graph signal by a $n$ times $d$ matrix $Z \in \R^{n\times d}$.